aginies/Deploy_HA_SLE_cluster/README.md

 The goal was to easily and quickly deploy an HA cluster in Virtual Machine to be able to test latest release and test some scenarios.

-Videos: Presentation and a demo at Youtube:
+Videos: Presentation and a demo at Youtube (based on pureshell version)
 * https://www.youtube.com/watch?v=y0herkr6x-A
 * https://www.youtube.com/watch?v=vmUpaabYV-o
 * https://www.youtube.com/watch?v=k77sa9y6Lwk

-This scripts will configure:
-* an host (by default KVM)
-* 4 HA nodes ready for HA scenario

 All configurations files on the host are dedicated for this cluster, which means this should not interact or destroy any other configuration (pool, net, etc...)